Brightline West: Construction

 Preparatory work involving ground surveys in the right of way of Interstate 15 and recruitment of up to 11,000 workers began in January 2024.
 A groundbreaking ceremony was held on April 22, 2024, at the planned Las Vegas station site, marking the official start of construction.
 Heavy construction was scheduled to begin in early 2025, with the Nevada DOT saying work could start in April 2025.
+However, as of October 2025, the major construction for the rail line is expected to begin in April 2026.
+To oversee this critical phase, former CEO Michael Reininger transitioned to a new role in January 2026 as Managing Director dedicated exclusively to the delivery of the brightline West project.

 The company originally aimed to have the line operational for the 2028 Summer Olympics in Los Angeles.
 However, as of April 2025, officials now anticipate the line will begin service September 2029, too late for the Olympics.

-The construction of the railway, as of October 2025, major construction is expected to begin in the early 2026.
+In January 2026, updated financial disclosure revealed that the estimated cost of the project had risen to $21.5 billion.

 Since the groundbreaking, field investigations and early-site activities has advanced throughout both Nevada and California.
 By mid-2025, Brightline West crews were performing geotechnical borings, utility potholing, and survey operations along the Interstate 15 corridor, including bridge-potholing work near the I-15/SR-210 interchange in Rancho Cucamonga.
 In California's High Desert, crews expanded operations through Victor Valley and Hesperia, conducting soil sampling and drainage surveys.
+Field work continued to intensify into early 2026, focusing on the I-15 median preparation.

-In North Las Vegas, PCM Railone announced construction of a US $20 million conrete-tie production facility dedicated to the Brightline West project, with tie shipments expected to begin in late 2025.
+In North Las Vegas, PCM Railone announced construction of a US $20 million concrete-tie production facility dedicated to the Brightline West project, with tie shipments expected to begin in late 2025.
 According to updated planning documents, main civil works, including embankment grading, drainage, and bridge pier construction, are scheduled to accelerate through 2025-2026, with fully heavy-construction activity beginning by early 2026.